Do You Need a Permit to Build a Deck in Waterloo, Ontario?

 For a typical residential deck:

 Fees can change, so confirm with the building division before budgeting.
-For a deeper look at costs beyond the permit fee (drawings, engineering, surveys), see our deck permit cost breakdown.
+For a deeper look at costs beyond the permit fee (drawings, engineering, surveys), see our deck permit cost breakdown and our Ontario deck pricing breakdown for the full project picture.

 The biggest cause of delay is incomplete submissions.
 A package that answers every question on the first round can save 2-3 weeks compared to one that bounces back.